-Crisis Management Plan Objectives
+WHY Initiate a Crisis Management Plan

-- Propose safe options for future crises when unable to reason. - Non acute issues may be addressed on a Crisis Management Plan (such as self-harming without intent to die). - Help an individual feel more in control of their problems and treatment. - Assist with future treatment goals. - Provide reassurance for the individual and guardian/family. - Enhance Communication with individual and guardian/family.
+- Increase safety/ Decrease risk - Propose safe options when unable to reason in a crisis. - Crisis Management Plans may be used both for self-harming behavior as well as suicidal thoughts without acute intent or plan.
+Other non-acute issues may be addressed on a Crisis Management Plan. - Help an individual feel more in control of their problems and treatment. - Assist with future treatment goals. - Provide reassurance for the individual and guardian/family. - Enhance Communication with individual and guardian/family.

-WHY it Works
+WHY it works